max87-arch/sparkify/README.md

 2. Go to [Pyspark2pmml github](https://github.com/jpmml/pyspark2pmml#configuration-and-usage) and download the JPMML-SparkML jar version 1.5.x.
 It's a dependency to export the models as PMML file.

 3. Log in inside the master node (via SSH).
-Create the directory /home/hadoop/extrajars and upload jpmml-sparkml-executable-1.5.x.jar in /home/hadoop/extrajars.
+Inside the master node create the directory /home/hadoop/extrajars and upload jpmml-sparkml-executable-1.5.x.jar in /home/hadoop/extrajars.
 [For more details](https://aws.amazon.com/it/premiumsupport/knowledge-center/emr-spark-classnotfoundexception/)

 4. Launch jupyter and upload Sparkify.ipynb

 5. Run all cells

-6. Download the models from master nodes.
+6. Download the models from master node.
 The files are /tmp/lr.pmml and /tmp/bayes.pmml

 7. Put the models inside the project directory models